nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 4a.
 Invalid format entered by user

 > 4a1.
-Amethyst displays error message
+Amethyst displays error message <br>
-> 4a2.
-Amethyst prompts user to input in correct format
+  4a2.
+Amethyst prompts user to input in correct format <br>
-> Use case ends.
+  Use case ends

 #### Use case: Undo previous operation